rayn69420/YGOBAM-RXMOD/README.md

 Resurrection of the Yu-Gi-Oh!
 BAM mobile game.
 ---

+If you have any question or suggestion, feel free to join the project's discord server: https://discord.gg/KPQQahS884

+Thank you **youtube.com/@Odd-Eyes19** for sharing your backup of the game!

+---

 REQUIREMENTS:
 - Android 5.1 with root access.
   - Download MEmu from: https://www.memuplay.com/